blackmarkt/Udacity-ML/capstone_report_template.md

 <img src="report_images/dist_plots.png" width="800"/>

-From the scatter matrix and table below there are a number of feature pairs that exhibit collinearity.
+From the scatter matrix and table below only hashrate and marketcap seem to exhibit a significant level of collinearity.
 There are 3 options when dealing with highly correlated variables:

 1. Reduce variables
 2. Combine them into a single variable